 During her time at the University of Toronto, Taylor was lead author on another research study looking at mentorship in the realm of physiotherapy.
 Taylor’s hard work has been acknowledged as she has received awards for her involvement in both research and seniors’ health.
 Despite entering the clinical world, Taylor knows that she will continue to use research evidence to help drive her physiotherapy practice.

 Taylor also has a strong interest in working with athletes of all ages.
 While she grew up participating in a variety of sports, Taylor realized early on that she had a passion for horses.
 She has since committed herself to the equestrian sport, primarily training and competing in the hunter-jumper discipline., and working as the lead physiotherapist for Equestrian Canada.
 Taylor understands the dedication required by athletes and the importance of physiotherapy to assist in attaining peak performance levels.

 Registered Physiotherapist, Certified Strength and Conditioning Specialist

 MScPT, Cert.
 Sport Physiotherapy, BSc, CSCS

-Michael is a graduate of the University of Toronto’s Masters of Science in Physical Therapy program.
-Prior to this, Michael obtained a Bachelor of Science in Kinesiology from the University of Western Ontario.
+Michael is a graduate of the University of Toronto’s Masters of Science in Physical Therapy program and also has a Bachelor of Science in Kinesiology from the University of Western Ontario.
 During his time at Western, Michael pursued his passion for fitness, completing his personal training certificate through the Canadian Society of Exercise and Physiology.
 He also now holds the title of Certified Strength and Conditioning Specialist and holds his Diploma in Sport Physiotherapy.

 Michael’s lifelong involvement with athletics has included competing as well as coaching a variety of sports such as hockey, football, volleyball, ultimate, tennis and snowboarding.
 Through competing in and coaching athletes spanning from the youth to provincial levels of competition, Michael has gained a unique understanding about the impact injuries can have on athletes and the importance of early rehabilitation and return to sport.
-A passionate athlete himself, Michael continues to compete in a variety of sports.
+Being a passionate athlete himself, Michael continues to compete in a variety of sports.